junxit/us-congress-bills-117/metadata.md

 - 2021-07-26 — Introduced in House
 - 2021-07-26 — Introduced in House
 - 2021-07-26 — Referred to the House Committee on Homeland Security.
+- 2021-07-27 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Innovation.
+- 2021-07-28 — Committee Consideration and Mark-up Session Held.
+- 2021-07-28 — Ordered to be Reported by Voice Vote.
+- 2021-07-28 — Subcommittee on Cybersecurity, Infrastructure Protection, and Innovation Discharged.
+- 2021-09-14 — Placed on the Union Calendar, Calendar No. 87.
+- 2021-09-14 — Reported by the Committee on Homeland Security.
+H. Rept.
+117-122.
+- 2021-09-14 — Reported by the Committee on Homeland Security.
+H. Rept.
+117-122.